Call-for-Code-for-Racial-Justice/Incident-Accuracy-Reporting-System/README.md

 * [FFmpeg](https://ffmpeg.org/): an open source, cross-platform solution to record, convert and stream audio and videos.
 This was used to transcribe the audio portion of a video.

-* [Blockchain](https://hyperledger-fabric.readthedocs.io/en/release-1.4/): Based on the open-soure enterprise grade permissioned disributed ledger; Hyperledger Fabric.
+* [Blockchain](https://hyperledger-fabric.readthedocs.io/en/release-1.4/): Based on the open-soure enterprise grade permissioned distributed ledger; Hyperledger Fabric.
 The blockchain network is an immutable transaction ledger.
 This was used to ensure that the submitted reports and information from victims and witnesses are tamper-proof.
 Each stored document has a hash tag that is stored in the Blockchain.
 You can run the application without it.

 ### Technology Concepts